There's never an Apple announcement without some good ol' anger and backlash.

 Still no grouping of notifications by app.
 This is seriously disappointing.

 I don't like that Notification Center is now a lock screen.
 I'll get confused so many times in the Notification Center thinking if my phone is actually locked or not ??.
-Also, the swipe down for notification and swipe [up] again for older notifications.
-That's not cool.

 Notifications are currently what frustrates me the most about iOS.
 Grouping by app would at least partially alleviate the issue, but that was removed without comment.